 14 Now meetings that are open to the public he can attend as long as he behaves himself and acts orderly.
 If that individual comes into a public meeting, say, a public lecture in a public auditorium, or Kingdom Hall, or city park, or a Watchtower study or a service meeting, it is public, the doors are open, and he may be admitted.
 If he comes into that meeting and sits down, as long as he is orderly, minds his business, we have nothing to say to him.
 Those who are acquainted with the situation in the congregation should never say “Hello” or “Good-by” to him.
 He is not welcome in our midst, we avoid him.
 If this one should be sitting in the Watchtower study and raise his hand, the chairman should never recognize him or allow him to make a comment.
 He is not one of us.
 He is not a recognized member in God’s congregation.
 Those who are informed and know the individual certainly should avoid him, have nothing to say to him.
 He has no privileges of service in the congregation whatsoever.

-The article shows that all contact with the disfellowshipped one must be broken, and he or she must be totally isolated.
-I will now quote from various articles showing different sides of the total isolation of the disfellowshipped individual.
+I will now quote from various articles that present different sides of the total isolation of disfellowshipped individuals.

 The Watchtower of July 1, 1963, page 413 says: